 Breast Augmentation Revision

 Although a majority of women who get breast implants are satisfied with their results, in some cases, patients require revision surgery to fix a cosmetic complication.
 It's also common for women who have had implants for a long time to want an update.
-Dr. Brian C. Reuben is very experienced at performing revision surgery for breast augmentation patients from Murray and Draper, Utah, and other cities near Midvale, who have had their procedures performed elsewhere.
+Board-certified plastic surgeon Dr. Brian C. Reuben is very experienced at performing revision surgery for breast augmentation patients from Salt Lake City, Murray, and Draper, Utah, and other cities near Midvale, who have had their procedures performed elsewhere.
 Breast augmentation revision requires a talented plastic surgeon with the technical skills to perform the procedure, which is often more complicated than the initial surgery.

 Dr. Reuben's expertise can help you get the results you desire.

-Patients from Sandy, West Jordan, and surrounding Salt Lake City communities who need revision breast augmentation choose board-certified plastic surgery Dr. Reuben to perform this delicate procedure.
-Request a consultation online or call our office at (801) 747-2273 to schedule an appointment.
+Women from Sandy, West Jordan, and surrounding Salt Lake City communities who need revision breast augmentation choose board-certified plastic surgery Dr. Reuben to perform this delicate procedure.
+Request a consultation online or call our office at (801) 937-9650 to schedule an appointment.

 Breast Augmentation Revision Candidates

-Complications are not the only reason revision breast augmentation surgery is performed.
-In fact, the most common reason women get secondary breast augmentation surgery is to change the size or style of their implants.
-Changes to a woman's body, or the aging of the implants themselves, are among other reasons for breast augmentation revision.
+Complications are not the only reason revision surgery after breast augmentation is performed.
+In fact, the most common reason women have secondary breast augmentation surgery is to change the size or style of their implants.
+Changes to a woman's body or aging of the implants themselves are among the reasons for breast augmentation revision.